Bikepacking: Here’s how to pick your perfect bike

 - It’s likely that you’ll have to invest more in your gear to reduce the weight and space.

-- Gravel bikes are great for short adventures of a maximum of 4 weeks, but for a longer period I would suggest a touring bike.
+- Gravel bikes are great for shorter adventures of up to four weeks, but for longer trips, I would recommend a touring bike.

 2. Touring bike